How to Apply for a Texas Learner's Permit: A Step-by-Step Guide

 To get a Texas learner's permit, fill out the TX DPS Application (Form DL-14A), which is required for teens and new drivers.
 Before visiting the DPS office, check that you meet all applicable qualifications, such as completing a state-approved driver education class for applicants under 18.
 Once ready, schedule your appointment with the licensing office.

 Bring the completed application, proof of identity and any necessary documents.
 You'll also need to pay the applicable fees based on the license class.
-After submission and verification, you'll be one step closer to getting on the road, but you must still pass the written knowledge and vision exam.
+After submission and verification, you'll be one step closer to getting on the road, but you must still pass the vision exam and take the written knowledge test if you didn't already take it online.

 Schedule a DPS Appointment and Take the Exam